 This means that as they dry, they pull moisture away from the body, making it easier for your body to self-regulate.
 So, what are they made of that gives them these superpowers?
 I’m glad you asked.

 Basically, you are looking at a combination of three different fabrics: spandex, nylon, and polyester.
 These synthetic materials are what gives your pants their moisture wicking, breathability, and quick drying properties.
 Now, there are factors, such as activity, durability, and cost, that determine the percentage of each material in the composition of the pant.

 You may find some that are 100% polyester and others that are solely made of nylon and spandex.
-Women typically prefer pants that are a more flattering fit closer to their legs so quick dry women’s hiking pants, for example, may contain more spandex than men’s hiking pants.
+Women typically prefer pants that are a more flattering fit closer to their legs so quick dry women’s hiking pants, (for example, Hörizn Skinny) may contain more spandex than men’s hiking pants.
 In the case of nylon vs. polyester, nylon tends to be more durable and weather-resistant but also more expensive.